w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 In the searched state, after you've activated options in the form, we now show you reports which match your options.

-The problem here is that whilst the searched state makes sense, the default state does not: If you have done nothing, we ought to show you nothing.
+The problem here, is that whilst the searched state makes sense, the default state does not: if you have done nothing, we ought to show you nothing.

 ### Layout changes

 We're introducing a new word here: Families.
 A broad group.
 They're currently \~280 Families.

-Once we have searched the layout changes significantly between the default state and the searched state.
+Once we have searched, the layout changes significantly between the default state and the searched state.

 In the default state, we show all 1017 reports and group them by 280 Families.
 Then within each of these Families, we group reports by their statuses (In progress and Complete).
 Reports are ordered by recency.
 Let's call this the Family layout.

 In the searched state, we show the result reports without Families or statuses.
 Reports are ordered by recency.
 We'll call this the List layout.

-The problem here is that the layout changing when the state changes is confusing.
+The problem here is that the layout changing, when the state changes, is confusing.